MISSIONS & COMMUNITY ENGAGEMENT

 The work of teams includes building relationships, constructing and refurbishing mission facilities, teaching, witnessing, conducting medical clinics, adult Bible study, or children’s vacation Bible school (VBS), and serving in disaster relief efforts around the world.

 The UMVIM network offers guidance, organization, and training for serving with the poor, building churches, and assisting in disaster response, community health, and leadership training.
 You may serve as an individual or be part of a team of 10-16 people.

 When you are part of an UMVIM team, you participate in each of the Four Areas of Focus of The United Methodist Church: you develop principled leaders, engage in ministry with the poor, improve global health, and create new and renewed faith communities.
 Living as a disciple, being the hands, feet, and heart of Jesus Christ in this way, makes new disciples and transforms the world.

-EOC Fund 9936 provide financial resources that assist in creating empowering relationships between teams and host communities.
+UMVIM and the Board of Missions may be able to provide financial resources that assist in creating empowering relationships between teams and host communities.